 It depends on the site, but most require multiple passes for better results.
 It’s better to work slowly in smaller passes and adjust as you go.

+3. How do I know when the land is level?
 You always want to visually check as you go, but using a long level, laser level, or simply watching how material flows under the blade can help fine-tune your surface.